The Witcher (soundtrack): Season 2

 In October 2021, it was confirmed that Joseph Trapanese would be scoring the soundtrack for the second season.
 Trapanese, having previously collaborated with Netflix as the composer for Shadow & Bone, replaced Belousova and Ostinelli.
 Showrunner Lauren Schmidt Hissrich also revealed that new songs performed by Batey would be featured on the soundtrack.
 Due to the COVID-19 pandemic restrictions, recording a real orchestra for the series being a challenge.
-Instead of creating mock-ups, effects and samples through Spitfire Audio and Orchestral Tools, Trapanese sticked to the use of human elements, as the notes connect in a way which cannot be replicated through technologies.
+Instead of creating mock-ups, effects and samples through Spitfire Audio and Orchestral Tools, Trapanese stuck to the use of human elements, as the notes connect in a way which cannot be replicated through technologies.
 He then worked with the Sofia Symphony Orchestra at in Sofia, Bulgaria, and conducted the score remotely.

 Trapanese used brass, strings and orchestra along with electronics.
 To make the score sound clear and do justice to the epic setting, Trapanese bought new speakers from the JBL—the same company, which he bought the JBL 6332 model a decade ago.
 The new speakers accompanied to the small screen setup but also have clarity in the audio quality.